ncbi/tree-tool/README.md

-# Incremental Phylogenetic Distance Tree Building
+# Incremental Building of Phylogenetic Distance Tree

 Build a least squares distance tree given a matrix of dissimilarities.